copernicus-mogley/zkav.club/opportunities/README.md

 **What you do**

-* Coordinate the transcription roster (scribes) to get accurate transcripts (and fix the weird bits).
+* Coordinate the network of scribes to get accurate transcripts (and fix the weird bits).

 * Pull quotes, moments, and through-lines from recordings.